- And the winner is

 Turn Your Duties into Initiatives

-Instead of listing the responsibilities you were given on any job you’ve worked, it’s great to brand yourself by listing your initiatives.
-So if you were in charge of taking phone messages and created a new system that made message delivery more effective, don’t just write, “Answered calls and delivered messages.”
+Instead of listing the responsibilities you were given in any job you’ve worked, it’s great to brand yourself by listing your initiatives.
+So if you were in charge of taking phone messages and creating a new system that made message delivery more effective, don’t just write, “Answered calls and delivered messages.”

 Never miss an opportunity.
 On ZipRecruiter, top companies reach out to you.